fletchjp/MERG-Arduino-Software/README.md

 I attempted to create a tag in Arduino-IR-Tasks using gitg.
 That apparently worked and I could add a description.
 This was not recoginised in GitHub desktop so I deleted it and created it in GitHub desktop instead.
 That does not permit a description (as far as I have found).
 GitHub desktop tags are in History.
-I have pushed that to the GitHub version where a tag can be changed into a release with a description/
+I have pushed that to the GitHub version where a tag can be changed into a release with a description I have had problems with gitg updating.
+I think I will use this as read only and open it when I want to look at the history of a repository in a concise way.

 ### Syntax